 Mahesh Murthy, the founder of Pinstorm and co-founder of Seedfund, is more critical.
 He says he is not sure if Naspers’ huge bets on Flipkart, OLX, PayU, and Ibibo can be called a success at all.
 Flipkart’s future is uncertain; local companies have defeated OLX, PayU operates in a sector where many others are leading, and MakeMyTrip has acquired Ibibo, he says.

 “They (Naspers) have invested in the loser in each space,” says Murthy.
 “Their gameplay is very vulnerable,” Murthy adds that Naspers has not won any market share in any category.
 “They came to the country saying we would run our own business, but now they are saying we would be passive investors and would not run any business ourselves.
 This was a big change at Naspers; they have taken a massive step back,” he says.

 While Naspers may not have succeeded in some areas, it has been quick to tap into other opportunities.

 In one of the largest takeover deals in India’s nascent but rapidly growing fintech sector, Naspers-owned online payments company PayU acquired Mumbai rival Citrus Pay for $130 million (Rs 865 crore) last month.

 According to the company, the deal will increase PayU’s India customers to 30 million.
-It expects to process 150 million transactions in 2016 worth a total $4.2 billion, growing at 50% annually.
-This business will benefit irrespective of who wins or loses the more glamorous e-commerce battle as the digital payments industry in India is estimated to be worth $500 billion by 2020, according to a recent report by Google and Boston Consulting Group.
+It expects to process 150 million transactions in 2016 worth a total of $4.2 billion, growing at 50% annually.
+According to a recent report by Google and Boston Consulting Group, this business will benefit irrespective of who wins or loses the more glamorous e-commerce battle as the digital payments industry in India is estimated to be worth $500 billion by 2020.

 READ ALSO :